flimflam-austin/hugo-cms-test/content/quick_reads/20180425-18-04-24-jane-fonda-workout/index.md

-      **Nothing topped Fonda’s innovation**: In 1985, three of her tapes topped Billboard’s VHS sales chart. **The original had been there for 145 weeks.**
+      **Nothing topped Fonda’s innovation**: In 1985, three of her tapes topped Billboard’s VHS sales chart.**The original had been there for 145 weeks.**
     _key: card-6-e81f733c-9e61-4ee6-8a04-a363bce97f7c
   - order: 6
+    useCheckmark: false
     body: >-
       Advice For Her